How to connect a turntable to a receiver

 Our advisors can help you choose the right turntable and receiver, and our in-house tech support is available seven days a week to answer questions after you buy.

 Want to read more about choosing a turntable?
 Check out our turntable buying guide for more info.
+We also have a buying guide for external phono preamps.

 Watch our how to set up a turntable video to be sure you get the best sound.